If you love hiking, rock climbing, surfing, and getting to off-the-beaten-path destinations then these 10 Best Europe Itineraries are for you.

 Fly In and Out Of: Dublin

 The Irish are some of the nicest people you will ever meet.
-But don’t think for a second that they speak English While the accent sometimes makes it hard to understand what they are saying, the Irish love to chat and you’ll likely get caught up in an hour conversation on weather, politics, or food.
+But don’t think for a second that they speak English.
+While the accent sometimes makes it hard to understand what they are saying, the Irish love to chat and you’ll likely get caught up in an hour-long conversation on weather, politics, or food.

-The Guiness is better than you can imagine and that is saying something because I don’t drink stouts, but Guiness is so good I couldn’t resist.
-And while I did see a lot of gluten free options in Ireland, I was glad I didn’t have to test them because the scones, soda bread, and cakes were to die for.
+The Guiness is better than you can imagine and that is saying something because I don’t usually drink dark beers, but Guiness is so good I couldn’t resist.
+And while I did see a lot of gluten-free options in Ireland, I was glad I didn’t have to test them because the scones, soda bread, and cakes were to die for.

 Hiking trails in Ireland are a loose term and everywhere you hike feels like you are hiking through bogs.
 Your shoes get soaked and it might be worth the investment to hike in gaiters like the locals do.

 Some other interesting facts about Ireland.
 In Dublin airport, there were waters (not locked up) for sale with an honesty box for you to put your euro in if you wanted to buy one.
 That pretty much summed up Ireland.
 I couldn’t even imagine something like that in the States (at least not in California).

 If I only had one week, I’d spend one day in Dublin, one day in Limerick, three days near Sligo, and a day at the Cliffs of Mohrer.
 I’d only add Connemara and Clonakilty if I was staying longer.

 - There are sheep everywhere in the middle of the road.